-Grownups be smart: Put down the phone at the pool
+Lifeguard Your Child: Put the phone down at the pool

 Safety experts plead for 100 percent supervision while kids swim

-Forgive the safety experts at Cook Children’s if they are coming across as bossy or even condemning, but they are at their wits’ end trying to find a message that stop the tragic amounts of drownings over the past two summers.
+Forgive the safety experts at Cook Children’s if they are coming across as bossy or even condemning, but they are at their wits’ end trying to find a message that will stop the tragic amounts of drownings over the past few summers.

 “We understand the need for a phone at the pool, in case of emergencies, but those phones need to be put away until you leave the swimming area,” said Dana Walraven, Community Health Outreach manager at Cook Children’s and Safe Kids Tarrant County Coordinator.
 “Parents should only be spending time watching their kids and not on the phone.”